HoangNguyen55/A.I.D.A/docs/design.md

 - Typescript
     - Just a better javascript
     - Can use frameworks to easily build a webpage
+- Rust
+    - Easily compiles to different OSes
+    - Compiles to an executable which is what AIDA will use to interface with the outside world

 ## Team Roles
 - A.I developer (A.I Dev)